David Martin (Wisconsin politician)

-David Martin (born March 7, 1931) is a former member of the Wisconsin State Assembly.
+David O. Martin (March 7, 1931 – January 22, 2025) was an American politician who was a member of the Wisconsin State Assembly.

-Biography
+Life and career

-Martin was born on March 7, 1931, in Appleton, Wisconsin.
+Martin was born in Appleton, Wisconsin on March 7, 1931.
 After graduating from Neenah High School in Neenah, Wisconsin, Martin attended the University of Wisconsin-Madison and the University of Michigan.
 He also served in the United States Army Corps of Engineers.

-Political career

-Martin was first elected to the Assembly in 1960.
+A Republican, Martin was first elected to the Assembly in 1960.
 He became Assistant Majority Leader in 1967.
-Martin is a Republican.
+Martin died on January 22, 2025, at the age of 93.